…”It’s all in your head Jimmy, the test results confirm that you’re okay”

-Those were the exact words of a doctor to his patient.
-Jimmy had been subjected to so many tests because of the physical symptoms he was having.
-However, it turned out, he was only going through an emotional trauma, which resulted in physical pains!
+Those were the exact words spoken to a patient.
+The said patient had run so many tests because of the physical symptoms he was experiencing, however, it turned out, he was going through an emotional trauma, which resulted in physical pains!
+Does the brain feel pain?

 The brain, emotion, and pain all have a very strong connection.
 A good understanding of this will go a long way in helping you reduce pain naturally.